Weird: The Al Yankovic Story

-Weird: The Al Yankovic Story is a 2022 American biographical parody film directed by Eric Appel (in his feature directorial debut), who co-wrote the screenplay with "Weird Al" Yankovic.
-The film is a satire of biopics and is loosely based on Yankovic's life and career as an accordionist and parody songwriter.
-It stars Daniel Radcliffe as Yankovic, along with Evan Rachel Wood, Rainn Wilson, Toby Huss, Arturo Castro, and Julianne Nicholson in supporting roles.
+Weird: The Al Yankovic Story is a 2022 American biographical musical parody film directed by Eric Appel, in his feature directorial debut, from a screenplay he co-wrote with Al Yankovic.
+The film is a satire on musical biopics and is loosely based on Yankovic's life and career as an accordionist and parody songwriter.
+It stars Daniel Radcliffe as Yankovic, along with Evan Rachel Wood, Rainn Wilson, Toby Huss and Julianne Nicholson in supporting roles.

 A fake trailer for a satirical biographical film was produced by Appel for Funny or Die in 2010.
-Yankovic showed the trailer at his concerts, which led to fans questioning when the full-length film would be made and leading Appel and Yankovic to develop the film's concept together.
+Yankovic would screen the trailer at his concerts, which made fans question when a full-length film would be made and led Yankovic and Appel to develop the film's concept together.
 Weird: The Al Yankovic Story was filmed on a budget of around $8 million over eighteen days between February and March 2022.
-It premiered at the Toronto International Film Festival on September 8, 2022, and was released on The Roku Channel on November 4, 2022.
-The film received positive reviews, with particular praise for its humor and Radcliffe's performance.
+It premiered at the 2022 Toronto International Film Festival on September 8, and was released on The Roku Channel on November 4, 2022.
+The film received positive reviews from critics, who largely praised its screenplay, humor, and cast performances (particularly Radcliffe).

+At the 75th Primetime Emmy Awards, Yankovic and Appel's script was nominated for Outstanding Writing for a Limited or Anthology Series or Movie and Radcliffe's performance was nominated for Outstanding Lead Actor in a Limited or Anthology Series or Movie.
+The film won the Primetime Emmy Award for Outstanding Television Movie.

 Plot

 Young Alfred "Al" Yankovic becomes interested in parodying songs despite his father's disapproval.
 Al's mother secretly purchases an accordion for him, but his father destroys it when Al is caught at an illicit polka party, thus straining Al's relationship with his parents.

-Years later, an older Al is living with his roommates Steve, Jim, and Bermuda, and trying to join bands as an accordion player but he is constantly rejected.
+Years later, an older Al is living with his roommates Steve, Jim, and Bermuda, and is constantly rejected in band auditions as an accordion player.
 While listening to "My Sharona" on the radio and fixing a bologna sandwich, Al is inspired to write "My Bologna".
 He sends the song to a local radio DJ, who puts it on the air immediately; he then goes to Scotti Brothers Records, where the brothers mock him, but are willing to reconsider if Al gains more experience.

 Al performs "I Love Rocky Road" for the first time at a biker bar, his roommates stepping in to fill out his band and make the performance a success.
 Al catches the interest of Dr. Demento, who offers to be his manager while suggesting he go by the stage name "Weird Al".
 At a party hosted by Dr. Demento, the doctor's rival Wolfman Jack dares Al to prove himself by parodying Queen's "Another One Bites the Dust" with bassist John Deacon present.
 Al comes up with "Another One Rides the Bus", impressing the celebrities in attendance.
 Al lands his record contract, and his debut album goes multi-platinum, with the original artists experiencing a "Yankovic bump" in record sales and Al being feted by Oprah Winfrey.